Sanford I. Weill: Career

-In 1955, shortly after graduating from Cornell, Weill began his first job on Wall Street, serving as a runner for Bear Stearns.
+In 1955, shortly after graduating from Cornell, Weill began his first job on Wall Street, as a runner for Bear Stearns.
 In 1956, he became a licensed broker at Bear Stearns.
 Rather than making phone calls or personal visits to solicit clients, Weill found he was far more comfortable sitting at his desk, poring through companies' financial statements and disclosures made to the U.S. Securities and Exchange Commission.
 For weeks his only client was his mother, Etta, until his later to be wife, Joan, persuaded an ex-boyfriend to open a brokerage account.

 Building Shearson

 While working at Bear Stearns, Weill was a neighbor of Arthur L. Carter who was working at Lehman Brothers.
 Together with Roger Berlind and Peter Potoma, they formed Carter, Berlind, Potoma & Weill in May 1960.
 In 1962 the firm became Carter, Berlind & Weill after the New York Stock Exchange brought disciplinary proceedings against Potoma.

 In 1968, with the departure of Arthur Carter, the firm was renamed Cogan, Berlind, Weill & Levitt (Marshall Cogan, Arthur Levitt), or CBWL jokingly referred to on Wall Street as "Corned Beef With Lettuce".
-Weill served as the firm's Chairman from 1965 to 1984, a period in which it completed over 15 acquisitions to become the country's second-largest securities brokerage firm.
+Weill was the firm's chairman from 1965 to 1984, a period in which it completed over 15 acquisitions to become the country's second-largest securities brokerage firm.
 The company became CBWL-Hayden, Stone, Inc. in 1970; Hayden Stone, Inc. in 1972; Shearson Hayden Stone in 1974, when it merged with Shearson Hammill & Co.; and Shearson Loeb Rhoades in 1979, when it merged with Loeb, Rhoades, Hornblower & Co.

 With capital totaling $250 million, Shearson Loeb Rhoades trailed only Merrill Lynch as the largest securities broker.

 American Express

 In 1981, Weill sold Shearson Loeb Rhoades to American Express for about $915 million in stock.
 In 1982, he founded the National Academy Foundation with the Academy of Finance to educate high school students.
-Weill began serving as president of American Express Co. in 1983 and as chairman and CEO of American Express's insurance subsidiary, Fireman's Fund Insurance Company, in 1984.
+Weill began was president of American Express Co. in 1983 and as chairman and CEO of American Express's insurance subsidiary, Fireman's Fund Insurance Company, in 1984.
 Weill was succeeded by his protégé, Peter A. Cohen, who became the youngest head of a Wall Street firm.
 While at American Express, Weill began grooming his newest protégé, Jamie Dimon, the future CEO of JPMorgan Chase.